 - using a hot water bottle or heat pad to apply heat to the perineum or rectum

-Chronic prostatitis can be painful and can cause difficulties with urination.
+Chronic prostatitis is a long-term condition that can cause pain and difficulties with urination.
 Anyone with symptoms of prostatitis should see a doctor.